permafrost-dev/stackup/README.md

 version: 1.0.0

 settings:
-  dotenv: ['.env', '.env.local']
+  dotenv: ['.env', '.env.local'] # loads both `.env` and `.env.local` files, defaults to `.env`.
-  exit-on-checksum-mismatch: false
+  exit-on-checksum-mismatch: false # do not exit if a checksum mismatch occurs, defaults to true.
   defaults:
     tasks:
       silent: true